 Mathematics – Fractions & Long Division

 Fractions are introduced in this grade.
 The process of taking the whole to the parts and back again to the whole is examined.
 The abilities to expand and contract fractions, understand the difference between the numerator and denominator, convert improper fractions into mixed numbers and vice versa, are cultivated.
-Mental math with mixed processes becomes increasingly more complex.
-Students cultivate the ability to read and understand numbers up to six digits, strive to learn the multiplication tables up to 12 out of sequence, perform long multiplication, factoring, identifying prime numbers, long division with remainders, and estimation.
+Mental math with mixed operations becomes increasingly more complex.
+Students master the ability to read and understand numbers up to six digits, perform multi-digit multiplication, factoring, identifying prime numbers, and more advanced long division.

 The Arts: Drama, Painting & Handwork

-Painting is now linked to nature studies, trees, simple landscapes, animals and figurative themes from the history or geography blocks, and generalized shapes of buildings such as castles, churches, temples, and houses and barns, still using the wet-on-wet painting technique.
+Painting is now linked to nature studies, trees, simple landscapes, animals and figurative themes from the history or geography blocks, and generalized shapes of buildings such as churches, temples, houses, and barns, using the wet-on-wet painting technique.

 In handwork class, the students learn needlepoint and in woodworking the children learn how to sculpt various objects.